fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 - How to check the PI Web API is installed and running
 - Commands to check the PI Web API
 - Error messages an the related causes
-- Some possible solution to common situations
+- Some possible solutions to common situations

 Log files
 ---------